Bahar Begum

 Bahar Begum (born Kishwar Begum; c.
 1942) is an actress best known for many Pakistani movies since 1956.

-She was first introduced to the Pakistani film industry by the renowned film director Anwar Kamal Pasha in film Chann Mahi (1956).
+She was first introduced to the Pakistani film industry by the renowned film director Anwar Kamal Pasha in the film Chann Mahi (1956).
 Anwar Kamal Pasha is the one that gave her the professional film world name Bahar Begum.
-She later acted both in Punjabi, Pashto and Urdu language Pakistani films and had a very active career from 1956 through the 1980s.
+She later acted both in Punjabi, Pashto and Urdu language Pakistani films and had a very active career from 1956 till 2000s.
 She has more than 600 films to her credit.

 Early life and education

 Bahar Begum studied at the Convent of Jesus and Mary Lahore, Pakistan.

 Career

-Having grown up in Lahore, Pakistan, her career has centered on the Punjabi film industry, initially playing heroines and then "emotionally strong mothers", usually ending-up playing 'mother' to popular lead actor of Punjabi films Sultan Rahi in his films during the 1980s.
+Having grown up in Lahore, Pakistan, her career has centered on the Punjabi film industry, initially playing heroines and then "emotionally strong mothers", usually ending-up playing 'mother' to a popular lead actor of Punjabi films Sultan Rahi in his films during the 1980s.
 She has performed well in films playing a loud rural woman, especially the role of a Chaudhrani in Punjabi movies.
 Bahar Begum can speak Punjabi, Urdu, Pashto and English fluently.